Katie George (cricketer): International career

 In March 2018, George was named in the England squad for their tri-series against India and Australia.
 In a warm-up match prior to the series, she took a hat-trick against India A Women.
 She played three matches in the tri-series, but failed to make an impact.

 In June 2018, George was named in the squad for part of England's tri-series against New Zealand and South Africa.
 She played two matches, and took two wickets, including her first at international level of Amy Satterthwaite.

 She made her Women's One Day International cricket (WODI) debut for England Women in the following series against New Zealand Women on 7 July 2018, and took one wicket.
 She performed better in the second match of the series, being one of the "stand-out" bowlers as she took 3/36 from 7 overs.

 In February 2019, George was awarded a rookie contract by the England and Wales Cricket Board (ECB) for 2019 and in 2020 she was named in a squad of 24 players to begin training following the COVID-19 pandemic, but she has not yet played another game for England.

+Personal life

+As of 2024, she was seeing fellow England cricketer Issy Wong.